Lantheus is committed to full transparency under the US Physician Payment Sunshine Act and US State-level disclosure laws.

 Lantheus Medical Imaging, Inc. declares that, to the best of our knowledge and based upon our good faith understanding of the statutory requirements as of the date of this declaration, our Compliance Program complies with the requirements of California Health and Safety Code § 119402 insofar as they apply to pharmaceutical and/or certain medical device companies.

 Lantheus is committed to the highest standards of ethical conduct.
-Lantheus has implemented a third-party confidential reporting system for the receipt, retention, and treatment of complaints regarding Lantheus’ accounting, internal accounting controls, or auditing matters.
-You may report a problem or concern regarding accounting, internal accounting controls or auditing matters by calling the Company’s Compliance Concern Hotline at 1-877-472-6272 for calls placed within the United States, or toll 1-678-999-4548 for calls placed outside the United States.
+Lantheus has implemented a third-party confidential reporting system for the receipt, retention and treatment of complaints regarding Lantheus’ accounting, internal accounting controls, auditing matters and other compliance concerns.
+You may report a problem or concern regarding accounting, internal accounting controls, auditing matters or other compliance concerns by calling the Company’s Compliance Concern Hotline at 1-877-472-6272 for calls placed within the United States, or toll 1-678-999-4548 for calls placed outside the United States.
 If you wish to remain anonymous, please do not provide any personal or identifying information.